mbarcia/CSV-Payments-PoC/output-csv-file-processing-svc/README.md

 2. Orchestrator calls this service with a stream of payment output records
 3. This service generates and writes the output CSV file
 4. Orchestrator receives confirmation of successful file creation

+The service can also be called directly via REST APIs for integration with web applications and dashboards.

 ## Configuration